setarematin/Lm741-Hspice/README.md

 # Lm741-Hspice
 ## Simulating the internal circuit of LM741
-simulating Buffer, inverting circuit, Non-inverting circuit additionally to check if it works properly!
+In addition to ensure the proper functionality of the internal circuit the following simulations have been conducted (simulating Buffer, inverting circuit and Non-inverting)